 “The walls around you are not real”

-“Our lives are full of walls and social boundaries that are meant to keep us in a box, but we can break through them with art.”
+“Our lives are full of walls and social boundaries that attempt to suppress us, but we can break through them with art.”

 -Phil Hawkins